Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_SD Image_Setup.md

 In order to use the GPIO ports your user must be a member of the gpio group.
 The pi user is a member by default, other users need to be added manually.
 To add a user:

-  sudo usermod -a -G gpio <username>
+  sudo usermod -a -G gpio keymaster

 ### 1.8.2 Piface DigitalIO 2 Support